axellbrendow/extdeps/README.md

 - [cross-env](https://www.npmjs.com/package/cross-env) `^7.0.2`
 ```

-If these sections does not exist, they will be created!
+If these sections do not exist, they will be created!

 ### Second way